• Skip to primary navigation

 Jump to Recipe Print Recipe

-Roasted vegan cauliflower steaks coated with harissa and topped with creamy cucumber mint yogurt sauce is a wildly flavorful 30-minute meal to enjoy any night of the week.
+Roasted vegan cauliflower steaks coated with harissa and topped with creamy cucumber and mint yogurt is a wildly flavorful 30-minute meal to enjoy any night of the week.
 Serve with cilantro lime quinoa and roasted veggies for a vibrant and filling dinner!

 Ingredients & Substitutions

-• Harissa: This spicy paste adds so much flavor!
+• Harissa - This spicy paste adds so much flavor!
 If you need a substitute, you could use another chili paste like sambal oelek instead.

-How To Cut Cauliflower Steaks
+How To Cut The Cauliflower

 First, pick out a large head of cauliflower, the bigger the better!
 If the head is too small, it will be more difficult to keep the slices intact.
 Wash the cauliflower and then follow the next steps.